Curly hair brings some unique challenges, including the way you approach dandruff.

 More about the cause of dandruff

-There’s also ultra-moisturizing shampoos like our Instant Dry Scalp Shampoo which not only treats the symptoms of dandruff but gives you all the nourishing moisture you expect from a beauty shampoo.
+There are also ultra-moisturizing shampoos, like our Moisture Care Shampoo, which not only treat the symptoms of dandruff but gives you all the nourishing moisture you expect from a beauty shampoo.

 More hair care tips and advice